urakubo/Dojo-standalone/README.md

 This project is licensed under the GNU General Public License (GPLv3) - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-This software relies on many excellent free and copyrighted software packages.
+This software relies on the following excellent free and copyrighted software packages.
 We obey policies of those software packages.

 	- Flood-filling networks (Apache License 2.0)
 	- Imagetranslation-tensorflow (MIT)